DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * When a user *cancels confirmation* whilst creating a Booking that the App returns them to the *Passenger Details Form* so that the user can continue input
 * When a user *cancels confirmation* whilst editing a Booking that the App returns them to the *Editing Form* so that the user can continue editing
 * Warn users when leaving a page whilst creating/editing Bookings if there are any unsaved changes
-* Better seat allocation after removal of passengers from a Booking - Currently there are *gaps* in a row of seats after *removal*
+* Better seat allocation after removal of passengers from a Booking - Currently there are *gaps* in a row of seats after *removal* of passengers
 * Record Locking Mechanism to handle different users looking at the same Flight Schedule at the same time
 * Give the user the option to change their user password